Ken Sinnaeve: Career

-Streetheart's most popular single, their 1979 disco-hybrid cover version of "Under My Thumb" by the Rolling Stones, achieved gold single status in Canada; the live version contains a blazing bass solo, performed by Sinnaeve.
+Streetheart's most popular single, their 1979 cover version of "Under My Thumb" by the Rolling Stones, achieved gold single status in Canada; the live version contains a blazing bass solo, performed by Sinnaeve.

-After Streetheart broke up in 1983, Sinnaeve performed with the Partland Brothers and Red Rider. in 1988 he toured in western Canada with former bandmate Kenny Shields.
+After Streetheart broke up in 1983, Sinnaeve recorded with the Partland Brothers and also performed and recorded with Red Rider. in 1988, he toured in western Canada with former bandmate Kenny Shields.

-In 2001 Sinnaeve joined Loverboy, after the band's original bassist died in an accident.
+Spider has been with Loverboy since 2000 and continues to perform with them as well as Streetheart.
 He has continued to play with this band for many years.

 Awards

-Awards include several Juno Awards, an Ampex Golden Reel, and a Technics All Star Band award as bass player of the year.
+Awards include two Juno Awards, an Ampex Golden Reel Award, and a Technics All Star Band award as bass player of the year.
 He has been inducted into the Western Canadian Music Hall of Fame twice, as well as the Juno Hall of Fame.

 Personal life

 Sinnaeve has a wife, Barbara, a daughter Kaari and a son, Anders.